Adirondack Junior Thunder

+The team was founded as the Adirondack Jr. Thunder based in Glens Falls, New York.
+They were established in 2022, and play home games out of the Cool Insuring Arena.
+The franchise was purchased and relocated after the completion of the 2024-25 season.

 Team

 The team was announced on January 20, 2022, under the ownership of Todd Tierney and Tadd Sipowicz, and is managed by Jeff Mead.
 Sipowicz and Mead are the Chief Revenue Officer and President of Business Operations, respectively, for the ECHL's Adirondack Thunder.

 On the same day, they announced the team's first head coach would be Adirondack Red Wings all-time points and games-played leader Glenn Merkosky.
 Merkosky has head coaching experience with the Sudbury Wolves from 1992 to 1996, and the Adirondack Red Wings from 1996 to 1999.